Tables game: Europe

-In 1254, Louis IX issued a decree prohibiting his court officials and subjects from playing dice games.

 Mediaeval tables should not be confused with Tafl, an unrelated class of board games (albeit linguistically related) played in medieval Scandinavia.
 Tâb and tablan (as well as the related games sáhkku and daldøs) may, on the other hand, be descendants of tabula.

 Modern period

 Europe

 By the 17th century, table games had spread to Sweden.
 A wooden board and counters were recovered from the wreck of the Vasa among the belongings of the ship's officers.
 Tables games appear widely in paintings of this period, mainly those of Dutch and German painters, such as Van Ostade, Jan Steen, Hieronymus Bosch, and Bruegel.
 Some surviving artworks are Cardsharps by Caravaggio (the tables board is in the lower left) and The Triumph of Death by Pieter Bruegel the Elder (the tables board is in the lower right).
 Others include Hell (Bosch) and Interior of an Inn by Jan Steen.